SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations-exam-problems.md

 ## Exam Tasks

-Now, after having revised how to make simple calculations and how to read and print numbers from the console, let' s go to the tasks.
+Now, after having revised how to make simple calculations and how to read and print numbers from the console, let's go to the tasks.
 We will solve a few **problems from a SoftUni entrance exam**.

 ## Task: Training Lab